dadam1026/Carbon-Farming-1/README.md

 # Project Structure

 # Data Sourcing & Processing
 Finding datasets with binary classification of deforestation and non-deforestation is very difficult, so the closest dataset to what we aimed to achieve is Kaggle's Understanding the Amazon from Space.
 It is a multilabel dataset to guage human impact in the Amazon.
-There are 17 general labels including:
+The 17 general labels are: agriculture, artisinal_mine, bare_ground, blooming, blow_down, clear, cloudy, conventional_mine, cultivation, habitation, haze, partly_cloudy, primary, road, selective_logging, slash_burn, and water.

 # Modeling Details